 Constipation can be a tricky condition to treat since there is a multitude of things that can cause it.
 In general, though, your diet is the biggest factor for determining the frequency (or lack thereof) and characteristics of your bowel movements.

-If you’re not careful about the specific foods and nutrients you consume on the keto diet, then indigestion and micronutrient deficiencies become more common, which may then cause constipation.
+If you’re not careful about the specific foods and nutrients you consume, then indigestion and micronutrient deficiencies become more common.
+This may cause constipation.
 But that’s not all, as a variety of other factors play into keto constipation.

 This article will dive into what keto constipation is, what causes it, and how to adjust your diet accordingly to remedy this uncomfortable side effect.